donmik/buddypress-xprofile-custom-fields-type/readme.txt

 Your files are uploaded in "YOUR_UPLOAD_DIR / profiles / ID_OF_USER" folder.

 == Changelog ==

+= 1.5.6.3 =
+* Updated the link of BP Profile Search plugin.

 = 1.5.6.2 =
 * Solved a warning when you use custom post type multiselect and have no choices.